-- 4.3.6 Internal Audit has not raised any specific overall concerns about internal controls across the Council - 4.3.7 The Council's Risk Register has been maintained under review during the year and updated accordingly.
+- 4.3.6 Internal Audit has not raised any specific overall concerns about internal controls across the Council. - 4.3.7 The Council's Risk Register has been maintained under review during the year and updated accordingly.
 Reports on risk management have been considered by the Senior Management Team and the Audit, Governance and Standards Committee.
-The Audit, Governance and Standards Committee has approved a revised Risk Management Strategy. - 4.3.8 Monitoring information on key areas of performance has been provided to Senior Management Team and Members on a regular basis with attention focused on those areas that are considered by the Council to be vulnerable. - 4.3.9 The External Auditor's annual letter confirmed that the Council had satisfactory arrangements to secure value for money.
-In respect of the Council's Statement of Accounts, an unqualified opinion was issued. - 4.3.10 The External Auditor did not identify any significant weaknesses in our internal control arrangements.
+The Audit, Governance and

+- Standards Committee has approved a revised Risk Management Strategy. - 4.3.8 Monitoring information on key areas of performance has been provided to Senior Management Team and Members on a regular basis with attention focused on those areas that are considered by the Council to be vulnerable. - 4.3.9 The Council invited the Local Government Association to undertake a Corporate Peer review to challenge the way the Council operates and identify areas for improvement.
+The final report was presented to the Corporate Board in June 2017. - 4.3.10 The External Auditor's annual letter confirmed that the Council had satisfactory arrangements to secure value for money.
+In respect of the Council's Statement of Accounts, an unqualified opinion was issued. - 4.3.11 The External Auditor did not identify any significant weaknesses in our internal control arrangements.